heber737/markdown-previewer/README.md

 - Node Package Manager
 - Node.js
 - Marked.js library to parse the entered text.
-- DOMPurify to sanitize the HTML output.
+- DOMPurify to sanitize the HTML output at the DOM.

-I would like to rewrite the logic differently without so many if/else statements, and also include other operands and more advanced features like storing operation history using local storage.

 ## How to Install and Run this App